Joining a Reunion Committee is a fun and important way to be involved with the college.

 Committee members help plan class events and encourage fellow classmates to come

 back to campus and reconnect with the college and classmates.
 Together, volunteers create a

 In some anniversary years-10th, 25th, 40th and 50th-each class will have its own milestone reunion.

 In other years-5th, 15th, 20th, 30th, 35th and 45th-each class will come together with two other consecutive classes to enjoy a larger cluster reunion.
 To make this possible, some classes will be having these particular reunions a year off schedule.
 And, in order to give every class the widest possible contact with other classes, the schedule staggers cluster reunions.
-Find your next reunion through this schedule.

 Find out more about volunteering and view resources below.

 Reunions are a time of special celebration.
-Not only are milestone classes encouraged to come back to campus and reunite with friends, but these special occasisonas are also an opportunity for your class to work together to present a gift to the college to support future students and leave a legacy from the class.
+Not only are milestone classes encouraged to come back to campus and reunite with friends, but these special occasions are also an opportunity for your class to work together to present a gift to the college to support future students and leave a legacy from the class.

 10th, 25th and 40th Reunions

 The 10th, 25th and 40th milestone reunions are celebrated during fall reunion

 weekend along with the 5th, clusters and 50+ reunion classes.